 Greg LeMond willing to run for cycling presidency

-Former Tour de France winner Greg LeMond is ready to run for the International Cycling Union presidency in a bid to clean up cycling's image.
+Former Tour de France winner Greg LeMond is willing to run for the International Cycling Union presidency with the aim of making the sport clean.

 The American, 51, has been critical of the UCI's failure to address the culture of doping and in October called for president Pat McQuaid to quit.

 The three-time Tour winner has also joined pressure group Change Cycling Now (CCN), which is demanding a radical reform of the sport.

 "It is now or never to act," he said.

 CCN has criticised the UCI over the Lance Armstrong scandal, which resulted in the American being banned for life and stripped of seven Tour de France titles after being accused of "systematic doping".